 Manager, graduated from Moscow City Pedagogical University with a degree in English Philology and teaching English as a foreign language.
-At the Academic Writing Center, she is responsible for providing methodological support, developing new projects and increasing efficiency.
+At AWC, she is responsible for providing methodological support, developing new projects, and increasing efficiency.

-Manager, graduated from Moscow State Pedagogical University with a degree in teaching chemistry and biology.
-At the Academic Writing Center, she organizes workshops and courses, deals with statistics and reports, and office life support.
+Manager, graduated from Moscow State Pedagogical University with a degree in teaching Chemistry and Biology.
+At AWC, she organizes workshops and courses, deals with statistics and reports, and office life support.

-Manager, graduated from Higher School of Economics University with a degree in sociology.
-At the Academic Writing Center, she is responsible for managing consultations, organizing AWC events, and maintaining AWC resources.
+Manager, graduated from Russian State University for the Humanities with a degree in Foreign (British) Philology.
+At AWC, she is responsible for managing consultations, organizing AWC events, and maintaining AWC resources.

-Pete grew up in Lytham St. Annes, Lancashire.
-He spent all his working life in the computing industry, prior to moving to Moscow in 2010, where he retrained and qualified as an English teacher.
+the AWC consultant, English teacher.
+He grew up in Lytham St. Annes, Lancashire.
+He spent all his working life in the computing industry, prior to moving to Moscow in 2010.
 His background, together with people management and project management skills saw him quickly develop into the role of Deputy General Director of a school in Moscow before he set up his own, independent school.
 He has also had a wide experience in editing and proofreading papers written by Russian speakers of English.

-Teacher, proofreader, editor and translator.
-David has been living and working in Moscow since 2004, and has been working at the AWC since its inception.
-He has worked on over 500 academic papers, preprints and presentations covering subjects from mathematics to management, folk music to finance, linguistics to law and everything in between.
+the AWC consultant, English teacher, proofreader, editor, and translator.
+David has been living and working in Moscow since 2004.
+He has worked on over 500 academic papers, preprints, and presentations covering subjects from mathematics to management, folk music to finance, linguistics to law, and everything in between.

-PhD in Philology, assistant professor at the New Economic School.
+Ph.D. in Philology, Assistant Professor at the New Economic School.
 She is a Cambridge Delta-qualified EFL teacher with broad experience in teaching academic writing and speaking to undergraduate and graduate students as well as academics.
-Her areas of special interest include strategies for efficient presentation and communication, genre features, and sociocultural peculiarities of English academic texts.
+Her areas of interest include strategies for efficient presentation and communication, genre features, and sociocultural peculiarities of English academic texts.

-PhD in TESOL, an Associate Professor at the Faculty of World Economy and International Affairs of the National Research University Higher School of Economics (HSE).
+Ph.D. in TESOL, Associate Professor at HSEUniversity.
 Her research interests include English for Specific and Academic Purposes, blended and distance language learning, academic writing, and intercultural communication.
 She has designed and taught a variety of EAP (English for Academic Purposes) and ESP (English for Specific Purposes) courses, as well as blended and online professional development courses for language teachers.

-PhD in Teaching English as Foreign Language, Associate Professor n the Department of Foreign Languages at the National Research University Higher School of Economics in St. Petersburg.
-She has designed and taught courses in Research writing and Writing for publication both for students and researchers.
-Natalia is a Cambridge TESOL examiner (full suite).
+Ph.D. in TESOL, Associate Professor, Head of the Foreign Languages Department at HSE University, St. Petersburg campus.
+She has designed and taught courses in academic and research writing for both students and researchers.
+Natalia has a strong research interest in the social perspectives on writing, ESOL pedagogies, and writing assessment.
 She is currently doing her Post Graduate degree in the field of Applied Linguistic with the Open University, UK.